Benign Prostatic Hyperplasia (BPH)

 If you suffer from the above symptoms, you are not alone.

 BPH is one of the leading reasons men visit a urologist.
 Whether you have just started experiencing symptoms or you’ve tried various medications or even surgery, there are a range of treatment options available.

 Before you visit the doctor’s office, you can take this BPH Symptom Quiz, designed by the American Urological Association, to determine the severity of your symptoms.
 We will discuss your symptoms together to decide which treatment option is best for you.

-Schedule an appointment today to discuss your BPH symptoms with us.
-Find a clinic near you in our list of urology locations.
+Schedule an appointment today with an Oregon Clinic urologist to discuss your BPH symptoms.
+Find a Urology clinic near you.

 We manage both medical and surgical treatment for BPH including:

 Frequently Asked Questions